Online Course Options

 - If the course is taken outside of a student's regular school schedule, districts may pass some or all of the course cost on to the student.
 Check with the district for the policy on paying for online courses.

-- In order to claim state funding for online enrollments, districts must either use approved providers, run an OSPI-approved program, or follow the criteria for district use of non-approved courses.
+- In order to claim state funding for online enrollments, districts must either use approved providers, run an OSPI-approved program, or follow the criteria for district use of non-approved providers.
 This could impact the courses and providers with which students may participate.